Topological classification of Higher-order topological phases with nested band inversion surfaces: Lattice Hamiltonian and examples

 with $\theta=\arctan(h_3/h_2)$, which is equivalent to the Chern number defined in the 2D BZ \cite{PhysRevB.94.165117,ZHANG20181385}.

-Chiral-like hinge states are seen when the two BISs are nested in the proper order, i.e. when $S_2^{m=1}$ falls within the region with nontrivial $v_1\neq0$ bounded by $S_1^{m=2}$ in the 2D BZ of $(k_2,k_3)$, as displayed in Fig.~\ref{secondEX}(b).
+Chiral-like hinge states are seen when the two BISs are nested in the proper order, i.e., when $S_2^{m=1}$ falls within the region with nontrivial $v_1\neq0$ bounded by $S_1^{m=2}$ in the 2D BZ of $(k_2,k_3)$, as displayed in Fig.~\ref{secondEX}(b).
+We note that the Hamiltonian $H^{(D)}(\mathbf{k})$ of Eq.~\eqref{3dDsec} can describe the 3D topological insulators materials with noncollinear antiferromagnetic order~\cite{doi:10.1126/sciadv.aat0346}, as discussed in Appendix \ref{appadd}.

 By removing terms associated with $k_3$ from the Hamiltonian~(\ref{3dDsec}) (or by transforming $H^{(II)}(\mathbf{k})$ in 2D into a lattice model), we can get a $2$D Hamiltonian in BDI class $H^{({\rm BDI})}(\mathbf{k})=H^{({\rm BDI})}_1(\mathbf{k})+ H^{({\rm BDI})}_2(\mathbf{k}_{1,\parallel})$ with